thecarp/dactyl-keyboard/doc/configuration.md

 ### The anchor metaphor

-All of the features of the keyboard are ultimately positioned in relation to the origin of the global coordinate system (global vector space), which has the coordinates `[0, 0, 0]`.
+All of the features of the keyboard are ultimately positioned in relation to the origin of the global coordinate system (global vector space).
+The origin has the coordinates `[0, 0, 0]`.
 The origin is not a feature of the keyboard, but it has a name, which is `origin`, so you can refer to it.

 If you want to, you can link everything directly to the origin.
 It’s the default `anchor` wherever an anchor can be named.
 However, if you do link